k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 You can select multiple files in the **File Explorer** and its **OPEN EDITORS** sub-view to run actions (such as Delete or Open) on multiple items.
 Use the `Ctrl/Cmd` key with `click` to select individual files and `Shift` + `click` to select a range.

-> **Tip:** If you select two items, you can now use the context menu **Compare with Each Other** command to quickly check the difference between two files.
+> **Tip:** If you select two or more items, you can use the right-click context menu **Compare with Each Other** command to quickly check the difference between two files.